‘Tis the Season to Be Jolly: Singing Christmas Carols Together Isn’t Just a Tradition, It’s Also Good for You

 Singing in Person

-As we continue to navigate the COVID-19 pandemic, community connection and comfort are needed more than ever.
+As we continue to navigate COVID-19, community connection and comfort are needed.
 Group singing suffered during the pandemic.

 Lockdowns prevented groups world wide from meeting, with many resorting to virtual sessions in place of face-to-face gatherings.
 Recent research shows that while singing with others over Zoom is better than not singing at all, the psychological benefits may not be quite the same as singing in person.